devbootstrap/SOLID-Principles-Examples-using-Typescript/dip/README.md

 In this application we mostly applied a combination of the **composite** and **decorator** patterns.

-The main approach is to include the [IStoreReader](./src/IStoreReader.ts) and [IStoreWriter](./src/IStoreWriter.ts) interfaces in the [FileStore](./src/FileStore.ts), [StoreCache](./src/StoreCache.ts) and [StoreLogger](./src/StoreLogger.ts) classes and then to compoose everything within the StoreLoggger so that it acts as the definitive _reader_ and _writer_ implementation.
+The main approach is to include the [IStoreReader](./src/IStoreReader.ts) and [IStoreWriter](./src/IStoreWriter.ts) interfaces in the [FileStore](./src/FileStore.ts), [StoreCache](./src/StoreCache.ts) and [StoreLogger](./src/StoreLogger.ts) classes and then to compoose everything within the StoreLogger so that it acts as the definitive _reader_ and _writer_ implementation.

 What we end up with is the [MessageStore](./src/MessageStore.ts) effectivly becomes redundant in this example.
 However, if there was originally some business logic then this is where it would live.

-In order to use this implemetnation the client needs to compose the objects in such away so that htey adhear to the requirements of the applications interface.
+In order to use this implemetnation the client needs to compose the objects in such away so that they adhear to the requirements of the applications interface.
 Such a composition to use the application might look like the following example:

 ```ts
 var directory = "./testfiles";